rickvanderwolk/happy-notes/README.md

 Happy Notes is a simple web-based (Laravel) note-taking app where you categorize notes with emojis instead of words.

 ## Why 🤷
 No note-taking app ever felt natural to me.
 I tried paper, various apps, and other tools—but I always lost track.
-Too messy, too rigid.
+Either too messy or too rigid.
 So I built my own: simple, visual, emoji-based.
 Now, I can finally organize my ideas in a way that works for me.

 ## How to use 🚀
 You can run Happy Notes yourself.
 If you’re familiar with Laravel, it should be pretty easy to set up.
 Maybe one day I’ll write a guide—but honestly, this is my first Laravel project, so you might already know more than I do.